CrunchyData/pgbouncer_fdw/README.md

 ```

 ## Usage
 You should be able to query any of the PgBouncer views provided.
 For the meaning of the views, see the PgBouncer documentation (linked above).
-Not all views are provided due to recommendations from author (FDS) or duplication of data already provided by other views (STATS_TOTALS, STATS_AVERAGES, etc).
+Not all views are provided due to recommendations from upstream author (FDS) or duplication of data already provided by other views (STATS_TOTALS, STATS_AVERAGES, etc).

 ```
 postgres=# select * from pgbouncer_pools;